-No income tax in Washington State
+No income tax in Washington state

-Federal sales tax deduction for tax year 2017
+Federal sales tax deduction for tax year 2018

-For tax years 2018 to 2025
+Deduction cap for tax years 2018 to 2025

 For information about the federal income tax deductions, please visit the IRS website.